Professor Andrew Smith

 BSc MSc MB BS MRCP DCH DObstRCOG

-My main interest is to study, promote and teach the epidemiology, control and rehabilitation of deafness and hearing impairment in less developed parts of the world.
+My main interest is to study, promote and teach the epidemiology, prevention, control and rehabilitation of deafness and hearing impairment in less developed parts of the world.

 I have been principal investigator or provided technical advice in surveys and intervention studies on hearing impairment in various low and middle-income countries around the world.

 Before joining LSHTM in 2008, I was responsible for the programme for Prevention of Deafness and Hearing Impairment at the World Health Organization (WHO) Geneva, Switzerland from 1996.
 I continue to support WHO activities in this field.

 Prior to WHO, I was head of the Hearing Impairment Research Group at the Liverpool School of Tropical Medicine, UK.
 Before that, I worked for the UN High Commissioner for Refugees (UNHCR) in Pakistan amongst Afghan refugees, and the UK Medical Research Council (MRC) in The Gambia.
 I originally trained as a paediatrician in the UK, Canada and South Africa, and subsequently developed my interests in international public health.

 I promote and teach the public health approach for ear and hearing health, through devising, coordinating and teaching a 5 day course called Public Health Planning for Hearing Impairment.

 The course is in process of developing a cadre of professionals who will use and spread this approach in low and middle-income coutries, and in disadvantaged communities in high-income countries.

 Assistant Professor Daksha Patel and I created this course which started in London in 2009.